 Today, Andrew handles mechanical design, shipping, lens cleaning and assembly, customer aquisition and retention, supplier relations and sourcing.
 He has high hopes for the company’s future growth: “I want to help us get to the point where we can design and source excellent optics and mechanics and deliver completed assemblies in a surprisingly quick duration, at a surprisingly low price.”
 When Andrew’s not dreaming up ways to grow Eckhardt Optics you can find him tasting cheese or camping with his wife.

-Nick has joined our team after concluding a co-op program in agricultural and robotics engineering in central Minnesota.
+Nick joined our team after concluding a co-op program in agricultural and robotics engineering in central Minnesota.
 After graduating with his B.S. in mechanical engineering, he’s excited to grow his career.
 But engineering is more than just a career for Nick; it’s been his passion since he was young.
-In his own words, “I chose to pursue education in engineering becasue I’ve always had a drive to figure our what made things tick.
+In his own words, “I chose to pursue education in engineering because I’ve always had a drive to figure out what made things tick.
 When I was young, I built paintball robots, computers, Arduino controlled smart-home devices, and modified my Nerf guns.
 Engineering seemed like a natural option to further develop my passion for designing and building mechanical systems.”

 Today, whether it’s by supporting incoming quality control, testing product life, or writing software for our automated systems, Nick is excited to be at the forefront of opto-mechanical engineering.
 When he’s not at work, you can find him watching sci-fi movies and space documentaries.

 Karly is a recent St. Mary’s University grad who discovered a passion for graphic design and marketing after interning as editor of her college’s literary magazine.
 After realizing that she loved staring at a computer screen for hours on end, making tiny, detailed changes, Karly was excited to do it professionally.